 Sharing stories and your journey has been shown to offer many benefits: from staying connected with others; helping others get information to having some relief from stress and/or anxiety.
 However, sharing your brain tumor experience and story as a patient, survivor or caregiver may not be right for everyone.

-Consider what feels right to you and if you’d like to get started with starting your story, submit yours to the ABTA’s Share Your Story.
+Consider what feels right to you and if you’d like to get started with sharing your story, submit yours to the ABTA’s Share Your Story.

 1Greater Good Magazine: Science-based insights for a meaningful life.
 “What is Social Connection.”
 Accessed on 12.29.20 at https://greatergood.berkeley.edu/topic/social_connection/definition.